ardangelo/excelangue.github.io/index.md

 ## About

 Andrew D'Angelo: I'm a junior at the University of Illinois at Urbana-Champaign studying computer science.
-My current projects involve machine learning and recurrent neural networks.
-Programmer in C (GBA & PC), C#, F#, Python, and LISP.
+My current projects involve compilers, functional programming, and programming language theory.

 My r&eacute;sum&eacute; can be found [here]({{ site.url }}/resume.html).